Cyfarthfa Ironworks: The next generation

-After R.T.
-Crawshay's death, his sons reopened the works, but soon closed again for a long and costly rebuild that was not complete until 1884, while a steel works was constructed.
+After R. T. Crawshay's death, his sons reopened the works, but soon closed again for a long and costly rebuild that was not complete until 1884, while a steel works was constructed.
 Crawshay Brothers, Cyfarthfa, Limited continued the business until 1902, when the works were sold to Guest Keen and Nettlefolds Limited, the proprietors of the Dowlais Ironworks.

 By 1910, the steelworks had been forced to close again, and while it was briefly reopened in 1915 to aid in the production of materials for World War I, the works closed for the last time in 1919.
 It fell into disrepair until it was dismantled in 1928.
 The failure of the works was a devastating blow to the local community, as it had depended heavily on the works for its economic livelihood.

 The works today

 Portions of the enormous complex that formed the Cyfarthfa works remain intact today, including six of the original blast furnaces.
 The furnaces at Cyfarthfa are the largest and most complete surviving specimens of their type anywhere.
 In 2013, workers building a do-it-yourself store near the site of the old ironworks unearthed a significant portion of the old factory.
 Found during the excavation were a canal, tram lines and the plant's coking ovens; until the discovery, little was known about how the ironworks prepared its fuel.
-The structures were razed shortly after the end of World War I. Archaeologists were given an opportunity to study the artifacts before they were reburied.
+The structures were razed shortly after the end of World War I. Archaeologists were given an opportunity to study the artefacts before they were reburied.
 The site is now part of the Cyfarthfa Heritage Area and is administered by Merthyr Tydfil County Borough Council.
 The council has plans for restoration of the ironworks site.